 , it is not affected by a size of the corpus See logDice in Statistics used in Sketch Engine

 The longest-commonest match is a concept coined by Adam Kilgarriff

-to name the most common realisation of the collocational pair, i.e. the chunk of language in which the collocation appears most frequently.
+to name the most common realisation of a collocation, i.e. the chunk of language in which the collocation appears most frequently.
 The longest-commonest match is part of the word sketch

 result screen to facilitate the understanding of how the collocation typically behaves.